Lennox Bridge, Parramatta: Construction of tunnels for pedestrians and cyclists

 In 2012 a controversial proposal to construct tunnels through the bridge on both sides of the bank for pedestrians and cyclists was approved by Parramatta City Council; and work began in early 2014 with expectations to open before Christmas that year.
 However, there was a delay attributed to archeological investigations that uncovered a sandstone pier and timber girders of the second bridge on that site, built between 1802 and 1804.
 While both portals opened in 2015, the southern tunnel was closed off to assist with the construction of the Parramatta Light Rail (completed in 2024), and The Lennox, a riverfront high-rise residential apartment building, which will include a new public walkway on the western side of the southern tunnel.

 Parramatta Light Rail

-In 2019, construction began on the first stage of the Parramatta Light Rail line, servicing Westmead to Carlingford via the Parramatta CBD and Camellia with a two-way track spanning 12 kilometres, and opened on the 20th of December, 2024.
+In 2019, construction began on the first stage of the Parramatta Light Rail line, servicing Westmead to Carlingford via the Parramatta CBD and Camellia with a two-way track spanning 12 kilometres, and opened on 20 December 2024.
 As part of the project, a light rail and pedestrian zone was established on Church Street between Market Street and Macquarie Street (including the Lennox Bridge) and the existing bridge was retained, including the recently constructed active transport portals through the approaches, and serves as a crossing for light rail, pedestrians and emergency vehicles only (i.e. no general road traffic).